dillonpan/android-ios-store/README.md

         print('Number of rows:', len(dataset))
         print('Number of columns:', len(dataset[0]))
 ```
 We can test out the "explore_data" function by passing the android data set and printing the first 3 rows.
-Note: The index for Python lists start at 0 and do not include the final number listed.
+Note: The index for Python lists start at 0 and list slicing does not include the final number listed.
 In this case, we passed 0 & 3 as starting and ending variables.
 However, the printouts will be for rows 0, 1, & 2.
 Let's also print the column headers to better view the data:
 :
 ```python
 print(android_header)